 They started by getting really good at one thing, then expanding from there.

-Contrary to popular belief, it's actually smarter to choose one channel to focus on, then diversify, rather than trying to be everywhere at once.
-We've seen this with blenders (think: the VitaMix), with chocolate companies (think: Hershey), and with soaps (think: Tide).
+Contrary to popular belief, it is smart to choose one channel to focus on, then diversify, rather than trying to be everywhere at once, especially in the beginning.
+You can grow one platform faster when you focus on only one platform.

-In my Marketing for Mediums course, we talk about selecting carefully what social arenas you are on.
+In the Marketing for Mediums course, we talk about selecting carefully what social arenas you are on.

-While there is more to share in the course, to begin, choose the one YOU like the most, for yourself.
+While there is more to share in the course, to begin -

-how frequently you should post on social media:
+How frequently they say you ought to be posting on social media:

 Post 3-5 times a day on Facebook